-Feelings are powerful, contagious, and carry psychic energy.
-They are often fickle and not based on reality.
-Although they carry abundant information, feelings are not reliable sources for making crucial decisions due to their highly mutable behavior.
+Feelings are powerful, contagious, and carry an abundant amount of information.
+They are also often inconsistent and not based on reality.
+Although emotions can tell you a lot about yourself, they are not reliable sources for making crucial decisions due to their highly mutable behavior.

-Despite the wild and erratic behavior of emotions, they can be used as signposts directing you toward inner wisdom.
+Despite emotions' wild and erratic behavior, they can be used as signposts directing you toward inner wisdom.
 To use your feelings to hear the higher self, you will first need to observe them from a neutral space to see what they reveal.
 Specifically, repetitive (or what I refer to as nagging) feelings and the insight received from them are what you want to observe from a neutral space.

 It's healthy to acknowledge and express all emotions in a balanced way.
-However, in terms of utilizing emotions for intuitive guidance, you mainly want to watch for two things: the types of feelings you are experiencing and how repetitive they are.
-Often it's the feelings that are consistently triggering that end up pointing towards an opportunity for growth and healing.
-Still, these can be challenging feelings to observe neutrally and see their deeper message.
+However, in utilizing emotions for intuitive guidance, you mainly want to watch for two things: the types of feelings you are experiencing and how repetitive they are.
+Often, it's the consistently triggering feelings that end up pointing towards an opportunity for growth and healing.
+Still, these can be challenging feelings to observe neutrally and intuit their deeper message.

 Be vigilant and highly sensitive to what's happening in your internal environment when looking for nagging knowings because they are often quickly accompanied by a nagging feeling.
 The feeling you receive from your knowing may steer you to act differently on the initial intuitive guidance.

 The desire to deviate from your higher wisdom is common if your ego is not on the same page.
 Instead, the ego may produce an emotion that will deter you from following through with your higher self's intuitive guidance, and, in some cases, the objecting feeling will be so loud that you won't hear the initial guidance at all.